Jana and Zac McDaniel and Jessica Jacobs pitched their natural insect repellant during

 Shark Tank First Saturday Lime Update

-- Entrepreneur: Jessica Jacobs, Jana and Zac McDaniel
+- Entrepreneurs: Jana and Zac McDaniel and Jessica Jacobs

 - Business: Safe, eco-friendly pest repellent